TheLocehiliosan/yadm/yadm.md

               alias yadm='yadm --yadm-repo /alternate/path/to/repo'

        The following is the full  list  of  universal  options.
-Each  option should be followed by a fully qualified path.
+Each  option should be followed by a path.

        -Y,--yadm-dir
               Override  the  yadm  directory.   yadm stores its configurations